mzi969/Habitat-Imaging-High-Risk-LUADs/README.md

 **3.5 Step 5: Volume Statistics**

-•	Description: For each of the four labels, the number of voxels, volume (mm³), and volume ratio (relative to the total mask volume) are calculated.
+•	Description: For each of the four labels, the number of voxels, volume (mm³), and volume ratio (relative to the total mask volume, %) are calculated.

 •	Note: Because of prior resampling to 1 mm spacing, each voxel corresponds to 1 mm³.